 The man who made data cool

 Can a Race Car Driver Be a Fixing Hero?

 Meet Kelvin Doe, the world’s youngest self-taught engineer

 Instead of buying new stuff all the time, we believe in using our imagination to fix, improve and reimagine the things we already have.

-With over 1 million Sugru-ers around the world, see how we’re fuelling a growing community.
+With over two million Sugru-ers around the world, see how we’re fuelling a growing community.